JohnBra/vite-web-extension/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps/attempts taken to fix**
 Add the steps you have attempted to fix your problem here.
+NOTE: You should always try and look for a fix first.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.